Height Infrastructure Indices

 As industries evolve, monitoring an industry cost breakdown index helps you to understand the impact of changes on your business, enhancing your focus on what is important to enable you to adjust your strategies and plan accordingly.

-Height have developed two indices as below that track cost trends across our core industries: infrastructure and construction.
+Height have developed two indices that track cost trends across our construction and maintenance within our core industry - Infrastructure.

 As a bonus and to help make the index more relatable, Height are now tracking the price of a Tradies Lunch box – otherwise known as “Tradie Lunchonomics” – This index tracks the cost of the ever so delicious, fulfilling, and energising meal of a pie and can of V.